-No. Clause Department of Local Government, Sport and Cultural Industries Administration Comment 1 4.1 Use of Australian Standards This clause has been amended to Clause 4.1 of the local law refers to Australian include a generic reference any Standards.
-These documents are commercial applicable Australian Standards. in nature and not always publicly accessible.
-While the Delegated Legislation Committee
+No. Clause Department of Local Government, Sport and Cultural Industries Administration Comment 1 4.1 Use of Australian Standards Clause 4.1 of the local law refers to Australian Standards.
+These documents are commercial in nature and not always publicly accessible.
+While the Delegated Legislation Committee This clause has been amended to include a generic reference any applicable Australian Standards.